 Sinner is more readily intriguing starting with some of the cheese-like floral hints found in Black Orchid by Tom Ford but with a more rubbery and candied-eraser-gum overtone.
 There is a fruity-vetiver accord that develops into a more jarring sensation playing on discordance and disharmonies and is a little harder to place.
-What is perceivable is a distinct sensation of artificial (not so much synthetic), man-made scents like vynile, smelly plastics and rubber, maybe drycleaning and even hot lint.
+What is perceivable is a distinct sensation of artificial (not so much synthetic), man-made scents like vinyle, smelly plastics and rubber, maybe dry-cleaning and even hot lint.
 This is where the narrative of the scent takes me.
 If there is a genuine attempt at describing hell or sin with this perfume, it smells like an overheated laundry room in a basement with concrete floors.
-I know, it is not always fun to do one's laundry but things could be worse.
-This passage is visibly meant to feel odd and slightly disorienting but is less pure Comme-des-Garçons style and more like the idea of a similar kind of experimental accord but folded into a base of caramel and weird plastic floral.
+I know, it is not always fun to do one's laundry, but things could be worse.
+This passage is visibly meant to feel odd and slightly disorienting but is less pure Comme-des-Garçons style and more like the idea of a similar kind of experimental accord, but folded into a base of caramel and weird plastic floral.

 I think it is fair to see a moralistic message embedded in this scent.
 At this point, it does not smell great to be a sinner.

-After this grayish, no-man's-land impression, things start looking up from the point of view of someone who does not like feeling he or she has been kicked out from the garden of Eden.
+After this grayish, no-man's-land impression, things start looking up from the point of view of someone who does not like feeling he or she has been kicked out from the Garden of Eden.
 A more earthly sweet purple plum appears, which while dark smells nice, very nice even.
 You think vaguely of Femme by Rochas, but with several degrees of separation.
 The weird facet, which now makes me think of the scent of the plastic limbs of a Barbie doll, mingles with the dark fruity one.

-After a while an interesting dark plum accord emerges which feels like it is the color of an eggplant and very much a painterly version of a beautiful gleaming oval plum.
+After a while an interesting dark plum accord emerges, which feels like it is the color of an eggplant and very much a painterly version of a beautiful gleaming oval plum.
 A little later if feels like it was sprinkled with sugar, but in a good way, as the vetiver brings a dry note to the composition.

-If you feel more in the mood of a pretty angel, wear Saint.
+If you feel more in the mood of being a pretty angel, wear Saint.
 If you feel like wearing some very dark lipstick or nailpolishes, then Sinner is a good match.

 If you feel the dichotomy, then layer them.
-I haven't tried to combine them but it must smell like a nice girl in tattoos.
+I haven't tried to combine them, but it must smell like a nice girl in tattoos.